dotnet/docs/docs/spark/tutorials/hdinsight-deployment.md

 * microsoft-spark-2.3.x-0.3.0.jar
 * input.txt.

-Upload these files to the blob container you chose for your cluster's storage during cluster creation.

 1. Open Azure Storage Explorer and navigate to your storage account from the left menu.
-Drill down to the blob container for cluster under **Blob Containers** under your storage account.
+Drill down to the blob container for your cluster under **Blob Containers** in your storage account.

 2. Microsoft.Spark.Worker helps Apache Spark execute your app, such as any user-defined functions (UDFs) you may have written.
 Download [Microsoft.Spark.Worker](https://github.com/dotnet/spark/releases/download/v0.3.0/Microsoft.Spark.Worker.netcoreapp2.1.linux-x64-0.3.0.tar.gz).
 Then, select **Upload** in Azure Storage Explorer to upload the worker.